DataDog/hiring-engineers/answers.md

 I added a minimum collection configuration parameter for 45 seconds in the yaml file.
 The exercise instructions specify changing my check's collection interval so it only submits the metric every 45 seconds.

-To be clear, however, the actual collection interval is a bit of a dance between the interval time per instance for this custom agent check and the interval time for Data Dog Agent collector (who's collection frequency is every 15-20 seconds dependent on how many integrations are enabled).
+To be clear, however, according to the documentation the actual collection interval is a bit of a dance between the interval time per instance for this custom agent check and the interval time for Data Dog Agent collector (who's collection frequency is every 15-20 seconds dependent on how many integrations are enabled).
 The result, per the documentation, is that this does not mean the metric is collected **every** 45 seconds but rather it **could** be collected **as often as** every 45 seconds.

 **Q: Can you change the collection interval without modifying the Python check file you created?**